nvie/decoders/docs/index.md

 A decoder will never throw when called on an untrusted input.
 Instead, it will always return the "ok" or "error" result intermediate object.

 The second important concept is a Guard.
-A `Guard<T>` is like the decoder that it wraps:
+It's a convenience wrapper around an existing decoder.
+A `Guard<T>` is like the Decoder that it wraps, but does not return those intermediate "result" objects that Decoders do.

 <img alt="The concept of a Guard explained schematically" src="./assets/schematic-guards.png" style="max-width: min(351px, 100%)" />

-When called on an untrusted input, it will either directly return the "ok" value, or throw an error.
+When called on an untrusted input, it will either directly return the decoded value, or throw an error.
 This allows you to not have to deal with the intermediate "ok" and "err" results returned by the Decoder.

 ## Motivation